Skip to content

 • Environment: Clean bedding, air purifiers, regular grooming.

-• Shar Peis/Bulldogs → skin folds, infections.
+• Shar Peis / Bulldogs → skin fold infections.

-• Spaniels → ear infections.
+• Spaniels → recurrent ear infections.

-• Huskies/Malamutes → zinc-responsive dermatosis.
+• Huskies / Malamutes → zinc-responsive dermatosis.

-• Severe infections (odor, discharge).
+• Severe infections (foul odor, discharge).

 • Open wounds from scratching.

-• GI symptoms (vomiting, diarrhea).
+• GI symptoms (vomiting, persistent diarrhea).

 • Signs of systemic illness.